Trump to sign Malala Scholarship Act

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 The bill requires the US Agency for International Development to award at least fifty per cent of scholarships under the Merit and Needs-based Scholarship Program to Pakistani women for each of the calendar years from 2020 to 2022.
-The bill specified that the US Congress encourages the Department of State and the USAID to continue their support for initiatives led by the government of Pakistan and the civil society that promote education in Pakistan, especially education for women, in accordance with the USAID’s 2018 Education Policy.
+The bill specified that the US Congress encourages the Department of State and the USAID to continue their support for initiatives led by the government of Pakistan and the civil society that promote education in Pakistan, especially education for women, in accordance with the USAID's 2018 Education Policy.
 It also requires the USAID to consult and leverage investments by the Pakistani private sector and Pakistani diaspora in the United States to improve and expand access to education programs in Pakistan.
-It further requires the USAID to brief congressional committees annually on the number of scholarships awarded under the programme detailing breakdown by gender, discipline, and degree type.
+It further requires the USAID to brief congressional committees annually on the number of scholarships awarded under the programme detailing breakdown by gender, discipline, and degree type as well as percentage of recipients involuntarily pushed out of the programme for failure to meet programme requirements, and the percentage of recipients who dropped out of school.